Fibroblast growth factor 21: Regulation

 FGF21 has multiple sites of action in both the brain, where it acts to restrain intake of sweets and alcohol, and the periphery, where it acts to increase energy expenditure and body temperature.
 Initially, FGF21 was thought of as a starvation hormone.
 FGF21 induction is termed paradoxical because FGF21 is induced both by fasting signals (PPARα and glucagon) and feeding signals (glucose and xylitol).
 This suggests that FGF21 is involved in adapting to multiple states of nutritional crisis, including both starvation and overfeeding.
 FGF21 is now described as a "master sensitizer", modulating specific hormonal signals to regulate metabolism and reestablish energy and nutrient homeostasis.
+A proposed mechanism to resolve paradoxes of FGF21 induction in liver is that glycerol-3-phosphate activates carbohydrate response element binding protein, which can explain induction via weight loss, exercise, ketogenic diet and starvation (via glycerol kinase), mitochondrial disease, NADH shuttle disruption and ethanol (via glycerol-3-phosphate dehydrogenase), and by excess of simple carbohydrates including fructose.

 FGF21 is expressed in numerous tissues, including liver, brown adipose tissue (BAT), white adipose tissue (WAT) and pancreas.
 Circulating levels of FGF21 are derived primarily from the liver in both mice and humans.
 FGF21 levels in tissues tend to be basally low and expression can be induced by many different signals of nutritional and cellular stress.
 Response varies according to both tissue and nutritional context.
 Transcriptional regulation is critical for FGF21 expression, but the regulation of circulating FGF21 also depends on mechanisms for the secretion and transport of FGF21.

 Several signaling mechanisms for hepatic FGF21 have been described.